torvalds/linux/Documentation/admin-guide/reporting-issues.rst

 'panic', 'Oops', 'warning', or 'BUG', which increases the chances that someone can provide a fix.

-Decoding can be done with a script you find in the Linux source tree.
+Decoding can be done with a script you find in the GNU/Linux source tree.
 If you are running a kernel you compiled yourself earlier, call it like this::

        [user@something ~]$ sudo dmesg | ./linux-5.10.5/scripts/decode_stacktrace.sh ./linux-5.10.5/vmlinux

 If you are running a packaged vanilla kernel, you will likely have to install the corresponding packages with debug symbols.
-Then call the script (which you might need to get from the Linux sources if your distro does not package it) like this::
+Then call the script (which you might need to get from the GNU/Linux sources if your distro does not package it) like this::

        [user@something ~]$ sudo dmesg | ./linux-5.10.5/scripts/decode_stacktrace.sh \